stevecopley/orolo/index.md

 At Waimea College, as a teacher of Digital Tecnologies, I teach various courses covering programming in a range of languages including Scratch, Python, and Java; interactive website development using HTML, CSS, JavaScript, PHP and MySQL; and various aspects of Design Theory.

-I have a server which supports my teaching, providing a central repository for notes and resources, as well as being a shared development server for my students.
+My Digital Tech. server supports my teaching, providing a central repository for notes and resources, as well as being a shared development server for my students.

 ![DT server homepage](assets/gallery/screen-dt.png)